apigear-io/apigear-docs/docs/guide/how-it-works.md

-# How APIGear Works
+# How It Works

-We developed an interface abstraction to let users define software interfaces.
-An interface is a contract between two software modules.
-These modules can be either a local module or a remote module sitting on a different hardware or even in the cloud.
+We developed an interface abstraction schema to let users define software interfaces as configuration.
+An interface define the boundary between two software modules and acts as a contract between them.

+## API Contracts

+API contracts are split into modules.
+Each module represent a partial agreement and can be versioned independent form the rest of the system.
+A contract can be documented directly inside the definition but also in external documents called pages.
+Typically a page describes additional concepts or underlying information to the recipient.

+- **Bundling**: Modules are bundled inside a project and can be exported as in different document formats or presented online to share the current API contract state across the team.

+- **Transformation**: For developers API contracts can be transformed into source code and updated regularly as SDKs.
+The source code can either be minimal to allow an integration into an existing offering or comes with a ready-to-use project structure to jump-start the development.

 ## Browsing APIs